Peter Occil

 When accessing existing files: If an application receives the name of an existing file (as opposed to its directory path) from the file system, it should use that file name without change for the purposes of accessing or overwriting that file; this means that for such purposes, the application should treat that file name as uninterpreted data without converting its contents in any way, including by the MakeFilename

 method, a transcoder, or a case converter.
-This doesn’t forbid applications from making changes to that file name for other purposes, including for the purpose of displaying that name to end users.
+This doesn’t forbid applications from making changes to that file name for other purposes, including for the purpose of displaying that name for others to see.

-Internal files are files used by the application only and not exposed directly to end users.
+Internal files are files used by the application only and not exposed directly to users.

 To maximize compatibility with file system conventions, applications should limit the names of internal files to names that have the following characters only and are left unchanged by the MakeFilename